Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/intake-1/build-2.typ

       - Boxed the platform and tensioned the kicker with rubber bands

       #nb_admonition(type: "note")[
         We originally used collars instead of spacers for the intake spacing.
 We did this because it would make the spacing stronger.
-However we backtracked on this idea after realizing that we do not have enough spacers to implement this for both sides of the drivetrain.
+However we backtracked on this idea after realizing that we do not have enough collars to implement this for both sides of the drivetrain.
       ]
     ]
   ),